maxmilton/MaxMilton.com-Old-v3/content/blog/blood-glucose-conversion-mmolL-to-mgdl.md

 Milligrams per decilitre, a unit used in medicine to measure the concentration of substances in the blood.
 1 mg/dL equals 0.01 grams per litre (g/L).

-Used in U.S., France, Japan, Israel, and India.
+Used in the U.S., France, Japan, Israel, and India.